Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 ## What do the first few minutes of Eternal Descent look like?:
-- The player launches the game from Steam.
+1. The player launches the game from Steam.
-- A "Logan_Core" credit splashscreen appears with the tagline "Created in Godot".
+2. A "Logan_Core" credit splashscreen appears with the tagline "Created in Godot".
-- Fade transition from splashscreen to main menu.
+3. Fade transition from splashscreen to main menu.
-- Menu Buttons available to the player:
+4. Menu Buttons available to the player:
 	- [Play](./#play)
 	- [Practice](./#practice) (Should be hidden from player until very first Playthrough)
 	- [Leaderboard](./#leaderboard)
 	- [Options](./#options)
 	- Quit
-- Player Selects Play
+5. Player Selects Play
-- Transition to gameplay, starting the player off in a empty grey void with nothing but a platform to walk around on and the Catalyst above the center of the arena.
+6. Transition to gameplay, starting the player off in a empty grey void with nothing but a platform to walk around on and the Catalyst above the center of the arena.
-- The player attacks the Catalyst for it to then immediately activates and breaks through the center leaving a portal for the player to follow to level 1.
+7. This is a quick tutorial show the player the objective.
+Once the player attacks the Catalyst.
+It will being flying around erratically and show damage.
+Once the player hits it enough, it'll fly above the center of the arena and crash through leaving a portal for the player to follow to level 1.
--
+8. The main gameplay loop begins:
+	- Catalyst floats around the outskirts of the level shooting out portals that enemy waves will spawn from.
+	- The player deals enough damage to the catalyst, causing it to flee.
+Leaving a open portal on the ground for the player to follow.
+	- Player jumps through and reaches the next level and then the cycle repeats.
+Each level should take around 2 minutes at most with earlier levels having more opportunities to speed through faster. (fewer armor moments for the Catalyst).
+Bosses on every third level.
+Final boss on Level 9.
+9. When the player dies.
+Show stats, basic leaderboard info and show how far down the player made it on the attempt.
+10. Prompt the player to restart, return to main menu, or quit.
+11. When the player presses the restart button.
+Start the player midway through the first portal already transitioning to level 1.
+Skip the intro/tutorial
 ---

 There will be 9 total levels, each representing a layer of hell from Dante's inferno literature.